-Happy 70th Birthday to the Dead Sea Scrolls!
-Discovered in caves near the Dead Sea in 1947, these manuscripts have stayed in the top ten of archaeological finds for 70 years.
+In 2017, the Dead Sea Scrolls celebrated their 70th birthday!
+Discovered in caves near the Dead Sea in 1947, these manuscripts have stayed in the top ten of archaeological finds for 70+ years.
 You can see God’s hand in their preservation, sheltered in clay urns, these fragile artifacts spent centuries in the driest, lowest place on earth.
 Protected from the deteriorating effects of humidity, light and human touch until God determined the science of archaeology was ready for their debut.
-As we bring them a cake and blow out the candles, below are three reasons to celebrate their 70 years.
+Below are three reasons to celebrate their years in the limelight.

 Identical After 1000 Years

 First, because of the Dead Sea Scrolls, we have the assurance that our old testament scriptures faithfully represent the words given to Moses, David and the prophets.
 The discovered manuscripts were a thousand years older than any other previously known Hebrew texts of the Bible.
 Until the discovery, the oldest manuscripts of the Hebrew Scriptures were copies from the 9th and 10th centuries AD.
 Amazingly, these newly discovered manuscripts were identical in every word and prophecy to the 9th and 10th century texts….a strong example of the care and accuracy of the Jewish scribes and leaders who meticulously passed down God’s word through the centuries.